fbpx

 Holmenkollen ski jump is the centrepiece of a world-class ski arena.
 Getting there on the metro is half the fun, and the views back across the city make the trip worthwhile.
 Continue on the metro all the way to Frognerseteren to reach the Nordmarka forest.

 The central area is undergoing something of a revolution, with new buildings aplenty.
-When the new National Gallery opens in 2020, Oslo will have one of the hottest cultural venues in Scandinavia.
+Since the opening of the new National Gallery and Munch Museum, Oslo has one of the hottest art scenes in Scandinavia.

 2. Copenhagen, Denmark